 PHYS 6049 (0).
 GRADUATE FULL-TIME STATUS.
+Graduate full-time status.

 PHYS 6321 (3).
 CLASSICAL MECHANICS.
-Topics in classical mechanics including the mechanics of a system of particles, the two-body central-force problem, Lagrange's and Hamilton's formulations, special theory of relativity, Hamilton-Jacobi theory, continuous systems and fields
+Topics in classical mechanics including the mechanics of a system of particles, the two-body central-force problem, Lagrange's and Hamilton's formulations, special theory of relativity, Hamilton-Jacobi theory, continuous systems and fields.